A retired couple hiking in the Smokies

 1. Knoxville, TN

 Located in East Tennessee, the city of Knoxville is only about an hour away from the Great Smoky Mountains National Park.
-It’s also home to the University of Tennessee, Knoxville, which is where the Volunteers play.
+It’s also home to the University of Tennessee, where the Volunteers play.
 (Sunday football, anyone?)

-With a population of about 196,000, the city is only about one-third the size of Memphis, so retiring in Knoxville, Tennessee, might be a better option to experience city living while avoiding the crowds.
+With a population of about 199,000, the city is only about one-third the size of Memphis, so retiring in Knoxville, Tennessee, might be a great option if you’re looking to experience city living while avoiding the crowds.

 2. Gray, TN